Reviews You Can Rely On

 Layering Ability

-As an athletically cut base layer, the Merino 250 layers well with most mid-layers we tried.
-From sweaters to lightweight puffy's, this slim fit top allows for a comfortable range of motion in every circumstance, making it both versatile and practical.
-The fine Merino wool may catch on the scratchiest of mid-layers or tough canvas jackets.
-Although it doesn't involve layering directly, we received more than one compliment when wearing this top.
+I received more than one compliment when wearing this top as a standalone piece.
+As a slim cut base layer, the Merino 250 layers well underneath most mid-layers, from sweaters to lightweight puffy jackets.
+I felt like it offered a comfortable range of motion in every circumstance, making it both versatile and practical.
+The fine Merino wool may catch on the scratchier mid-layers or tough canvas jackets.

-Since this top is designed first and foremost as a base layer, we certainly did not knock it too much for its inability to have layers beneath it comfortably.
-We simply found that even while wearing a t-shirt, the upper arms become way too tight, verging on the point of restricting some particular movements.
+I found that even while wearing a t-shirt underneath, the upper arms become way too tight, verging on the point of restricting some particular movements.
 This isn't a problem specific to the Meriwool, but we tested other similarly weighted tops that were cut a bit looser and didn't present this problem.

 meriwool merino 250 long sleeve - comfortably layered underneath a thick sweater, this base layer is...